bashrc2/libreserver-maker/README.md

-# Freedom-Maker: The Freedombone image builder
+# Freedombone-Maker: The Freedombone image builder

 These scripts build Freedombone-images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to